 It as an honor to work with our clients.
 We admire their strength, courage, and humility and see it as a privilege to be their therapist.

-All of our therapists accrued at least 500 face-to-face client contact hours before being invited to join the pre-licensed clinical fellowship at the Institute.
-Over the course of the fellowship, therapists amass at least 1000 face-to-face client contact hours over a period of no less than two years before becoming eligible for licensure as a marital and family therapist in Tennessee.
+Our licensed marriage and family therapists and supervisors have been seeing clients from 4 to 20+ years.
+All pre-licensed clinical fellows accrued at least 500 face-to-face client contact hours before being invited to join the Institute.
+Over the course of the fellowship, pre-licensed licensed clinical fellows amass at least 1000 face-to-face client contact hours over a period of no less than two years before becoming eligible for licensure as a marital and family therapist in Tennessee.

-The standard fee per 50-55 minute clinical hour is $95.
-Clients may request to use our sliding fee scale that runs from $60-$90 per clinical hour depending on their household income.
+The standard fee per 50-55 minute clinical hour is $150 with a licensed marriage and family therapist and $95 with a pre-licensed clinical fellow.
+Clients may request to use our sliding fee scale that runs from $60-$150 per clinical hour depending on their household income.
 To view our sliding fee scale, click here.

 Therapists at the Institute do not accept insurance reimbursement for sessions.
 Clients who would like to seek insurance reimbursement on their own may request an invoice from their therapist.